bluz71/bluz71.github.io/_posts/2017-06-20-the-treats-of-neovim.md

 I like seeing leading whitespaces as I type them in a low contrast color.
 However, when I want to see trailing *returns*, done by toggling the `list` option I like to use a high contrast color.
 In Vim this is a challenge since it only provides a single highlight group for both contexts.
+Neovim provides two highlight groups to solve this dilema.

-Note, my own [moonfly](https://github.com/bluz71/vim-moonfly-colors) *colorscheme* is `Whitespace` aware.
+Note, my own [moonfly](https://github.com/bluz71/vim-moonfly-colors) *colorscheme* is *Neovim* `Whitespace` aware.

 Substitution previews via *inccommand*
 --------------------------------------